anchetadev/PWA-IndexedDB-Guide/quickStartPWA/readme.md

 <strong>1</strong>: [Manifest page of the Codelabs resource](https://codelabs.developers.google.com/codelabs/your-first-pwapp/#3 "Citing resources my English teachers would be proud")
+<strong>2</strong>: [Google resource on the activate](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle "This can be confusing but don't get caught up in the details too much")(I really like the dog and cat example he uses to show how activate happens only after the first page load you'll have to read more to know what this means!)

 Icons made by <a href="https://www.flaticon.com/authors/smashicons" title="Smashicons">Smashicons</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>